 Eastside Natural Medicine is my second ‘baby.’
 My other half, Jean-Paul, and I dreamed up our integrative clinic from what was originally my one-woman show.
 It has been an incredible labor, birth, and parenting process.
 And we are really proud of what we have to show for it: a family of providers who love what they do and love to care for your families.
 What we do here is pretty special.

 As a midwife and a naturopathic physician, I have enjoyed a bit of the ‘town doctor’ life.
 Working with families to get healthy, have babies, parent, and age is just a snippet of what my practice has entailed over the years.
-My areas of specialty are pediatrics, pregnancy and postpartum, and parenting (The 4 P’s).
+My areas of specialty in primary care are pediatrics, pregnancy and postpartum, and parenting (The 4 P’s).
 The areas that I have distilled in my wheelhouse are perinatal, adolescent, and pediatric mental health.
 You can find me speaking at conferences locally and nationally about stress and PTSD, trauma-informed care, & perinatal mental health, and the impact on providers and families alike.

 More recently, I have relished my role as a teacher.
 I have taught at Bastyr University since 2009, and in 2016 I shifted to teaching at the University of Washington Bothell.
 I teach primarily in the School of Nursing and Health Sciences to students joning the field of healthcare as nurses, health educators, and public health advocates.
-As my role as an educator expands, I am stepping back slightly from clinical care to make room for newer and dynamic physicians to grow and learn here at ENM, and to pay forward the abundance that I have experienced over the last decade.
+As my role as an educator expands, I am stepping back from clinical care to make room for newer and dynamic physicians to grow and learn here at ENM, and to pay forward the abundance that I have experienced over the last decade.